SIBO (Small Intestinal Bacterial Overgrowth) Causes, Symptoms, Treatments, and Diet

 Dr. Anand received MBBS degree from Medical College Amritsar, University of Punjab.
 He completed his Internal Medicine residency at the Postgraduate Institute of medical Education and Research, Chandigarh, India.
 He was trained in the field of Gastroenterology and obtained the DPhil degree.
 Dr. Anand is board-certified in Internal Medicine and Gastroenterology.

-- Small intestinal bacterial overgrowth (SIBO) facts
+- Small intestinal bacterial overgrowth (SIBO) definition and facts

-- Can SIBO be prevented?
+- How can the condition be prevented?

 - Find a local Gastroenterologist in your town

-Small intestinal bacterial overgrowth (SIBO) facts
+Small intestinal bacterial overgrowth (SIBO) definition and facts

 - Antibiotics may be prescribed but the type and length of treatment depends upon the patient and the symptoms.